 Root canals are administered when the tooth’s inner layer is damaged, often affecting the deep nerves within the pulp.
 Because tooth decay can happen gradually without symptoms, routine dental checkups are recommended to help catch any damages early on and prevent the necessity of a root canal.
 Symptoms of inner tooth decay include:

 - Extreme toothache.

 - Recurring gum sensitivity or sores.

 After your root canal, you should refrain from chewing with your treated tooth until recommended by your dentist.
-Good oral hygiene, including brushing, flossing, rinsing with mouthwash, and regular dental checkups are all that is required to maintain a healthy tooth after a root canal.
-The restored tooth functions like your other teeth, and lasts as long as a natural tooth.
-In rare cases, pain remains after a root canal procedure, but a vast majority of patients experience complete pain relief and reduced sensitivity after their root canal procedure.
+Good oral hygiene, including brushing, flossing, rinsing with mouthwash, and regular dental checkups, are all that is required to maintain a healthy tooth after a root canal.
+The restored tooth functions like your other teeth and lasts as long as a natural tooth.
+In rare cases, the pain remains after a root canal procedure, but a vast majority of patients experience complete pain relief and reduced sensitivity after their root canal procedure.

 Even after a root canal fully heals, it is important to continue to see your dentist for routine checkups.
 Because teeth may crack or break down without pain or physical symptoms, a root can become infected from within and require more extensive surgery on the tooth.
-However, most root canal treatments result in relief of all or most tooth pain, and are permanently successful.
+However, most root canal treatments result in relief of all or most tooth pain and are permanently successful.
 Speak with your dentist about your symptoms to determine if a root canal is right for you, and follow up with routine checkups to track the health of your teeth.